 Ajay Banga is president and chief executive officer of MasterCard and a member of its board of directors.

-Mr. Banga is a member of President Obama’s Advisory Committee for Trade Policy and Negotiations.
+Mr. Banga is a member of President Obama’s Advisory Committee for Trade Policy and Negotiations and the Commission on Enhancing National Cybersecurity.
 He serves on the board of directors of the U.S.-India Business Council (USIBC), where he recently completed his tenure as its longest-serving chairman.
 Mr. Banga is a member of the U.S.-India CEO Forum and co-chairs the board of directors of the American India Foundation.

-He is a 2016 recipient of the prestigious Padma Shri Award from the Indian government in recognition of distinguished service.
+He was awarded the Padma Shri Award by the President of India in 2016.
 He is a fellow of the Foreign Policy Association and was awarded the Foreign Policy Association Medal in 2012.

 Mr. Banga serves on the Executive Committee of the Business Roundtable.
 He is chairman of the Financial Services Roundtable, as well as vice chairman of the Business Council.
 He is a member of the International Business Council of the World Economic Forum, the Council on Foreign Relations, and the Economic Club of New York.

 He serves on the board of overseers of the Weill Cornell Medical College and on the board of governors of the American Red Cross, the New York City Ballet, and the Partnership for New York City.
 Mr. Banga serves on the board of directors of the Peterson Institute for International Economics and is also a member of the International Advisory Board of the Moscow School of Management SKOLKOVO.

 Mr. Banga is a past director of Kraft Foods and has also served on the board of trustees of the Asia Society, the New York Hall of Science, and the National Urban League.